michaelheiniger/Reivewpad-docs/docs/use-cases/reviewer-assignment/assign-review-to-3-developers.md

 ---
-title: "Assign review to 3 developers"
+id: assign-review-to-3-developers
-id: "assign-review-to-3-developers"
+slug: /use-cases/assign-review-to-3-developers
-slug: "/use-cases/assign-review-to-3-developers"
+title: Assign review to 3 developers
 ---

 An example of assigning a review to at least 3 developers when changing critical code.